How to Become a Licensed Mental Health Counselor (LMHC)

 The first step toward certification as a mental health counselor is to pursue an undergraduate degree program in counseling or psychology.
 An undergraduate program typically takes around four years to complete and includes courses in general education as well as in counseling and psychology.

-Completion of the undergraduate degree in mental health counseling is generally followed by completing a graduate LHMC program that focuses on counseling, specifically a Master of Counseling or Master of Clinical Mental Health Counseling.
+Completion of the undergraduate degree in mental health counseling should be followed by completing a graduate LMHC program that focuses on counseling, specifically a Master of Counseling or Master of Clinical Mental Health Counseling.

-A mental health counseling program can include curricula outlining the assessment of clients, diagnosis, and treatment in a clinical setting.
+A mental health counseling program teaches fundamental counseling skills, including the assessment of clients, diagnosis, and treatment in a clinical setting.
 Students may also be required to engage in practicum or clinical requirements to test their skills.

 Since a master’s degree is the minimum requirement for LMHC licensing, most graduates begin their careers after graduating from a master’s in mental health counseling program.